 (image by Brian Froud)

-The rules of fairy love are, as we might expect from such beings, contradictory and unfair.
+Fairies can be extremely passionate by nature, but the rules of fairy love are, as we might expect from such beings, contradictory and unfair.
 There is one set of rules for humans and another, laxer set for the fairies.

 Fairies demand various virtues and qualities of human beings.
 True love is the first of these.
 Lovers are expected to be devoted and honourable and to follow four key rules.